 - Receipts and Financial Records – Proof of lost wages or expenses strengthens your claim.

 Collecting this evidence as soon as possible is paramount.
-Over time, physical proof may be lost, witnesses’ memories become less reliable, and important records may be more challenging to access.
+Over time, physical proof may be lost, witnesses’ memories become less reliable, and essential records may be more challenging.

 How to Gather Evidence for Your Injury Claim